script-fu/script-fu.github.io/index.md

 which can be set as a keyboard shortcut to refresh scripts.
 *Gimp->Edit->Keyboard Shortcuts (Refresh Scripts)*

-Also, I keep the Error Console window open at all times.
+I keep the Error Console window open at all times.
 It's the only way I've been able to find to debug a script.\
 *Gimp->Windows->Dockable Dialogues->Error Console*